 Project-Based Learning (PBL)

-PBL immerses students in real-world challenges, requiring them to apply interdisciplinary knowledge and skills to develop solutions, fostering a deep engagement with the subject matter.
+PBL immerses students in real-world challenges, requiring them to apply interdisciplinary knowledge and skills to develop solutions.
+This fosters a deep engagement with the subject matter.

 Collaborative Learning

-Group activities and peer-to-peer teaching not only facilitate social learning but also enhance communication skills and teamwork.
+Group activities and peer-to-peer teaching facilitate social learning and enhance communication skills and teamwork.

 Technology-Enhanced Learning